-An investigation at the Meagher County Planning Office revealed the subject parcels are not zoned and therefore have no use restrictions.
-Although there is no use restrictions, its evident based upon the location of the subject, there is no need for the property to be used as commercial, industrial, or by a government entity (public use).
+An investigation at the Meagher County Planning Office revealed the subject parcel is not zoned.
+It was reported because of the existence of the water treatment system, recreational uses are prohibited.
+The current allowable use for the site is agricultural.
+Based upon the use restrictions and the location of the subject there is no apparent need for the property to be used as commercial, industrial, or by a government entity (public use).

-&lt;sup>1 The Appraisal of Real Estate, 12th Edition, (Appraisal Institute, 2001), p.
+1 The Appraisal of Real Estate, 12th Edition, (Appraisal Institute, 2001), p.
 305.